isomerpages/moe-tampinessec/_our-co-curriculum/Direct School Admission (DSA).md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Mon 25 Aug to 4 Thu Sep 2025</p>
+<p>Mon 17 Aug to Fri 28 Sep 2026</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>All applicants will receive their application outcomes between 25 Aug
+<p>All applicants will receive their application outcomes.</p>
-and 4 Sep 2025.</p>
 </td>
 </tr>
 </tbody>
 </table>
 <p></p>
 <p>Please note that successful DSA-Sec candidates who took the PSLE are NOT
-allowed to participate in the S1 Posting. .
-However, if they are eligible for third language and/or Posting Group options, they may enter these options during the School Choice Submission period via the S1 Posting Portal.
-Successful DSA-Sec candidates are also NOT allowed to transfer to another school after the release of the PSLE results.</p>
+allowed to participate in the S1 Posting.
+However, if they are eligible for third language and/or Posting Group options, they may enter these options during the School Choice Submission period via the S1 Posting Portal.</p>
+<p>Successful DSA-Sec candidates are also NOT allowed to transfer to another
+school after the release of the PSLE results.</p>
 <p>Students who are successfully admitted to the school via DSA are expected
-to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1-4.&nbsp;</p>
+to honour their commitment to the school and participate in the activities related to the talent they are selected for from year 1-4.&nbsp;</p>
-<p>Unsuccessful DSA-Sec candidates will be notified of the outcome and to
+<p>Unsuccessful DSA-Sec candidates will be notified of the outcome and are
-participate in the S1 Posting to submit school choices.</p>
+to participate in the S1 Posting to submit school choices.</p>
 <p>Parents and students are encouraged to choose schools wisely based on
-the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
+the students' aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
 <p><strong>Contact Details</strong>